 Jump to section

-From fostering an open and positive work environment to promoting strong and resilient teams, integrity in the workplace is important for both employers and employees.
+Integrity isn’t easy, but it’s incredibly important for real, lasting growth.
+From fostering an open and positive work environment to promoting strong and resilient teams, integrity in the workplace benefits employers and employees.

 What is integrity?

 Integrity means being honest and having strong moral principles.
 A person with integrity behaves ethically and does the right thing, even behind closed doors.

 For instance, informing a cashier that they gave you too much change or going back to the store to pay for something you forgot to pay for are two examples of showing integrity in everyday circumstances.

 Integrity may seem like a vague concept.
 If you want to encourage integrity at your workplace and live it out for yourself, you might need a more concrete definition.
 One of the best ways to understand this concept is to look at the traits associated with integrity.